rvdkooy/rvdkooy.github.io/_posts/2015-05-17-installing-blog-with-github-pages.md

 Github has to ability to serve a static website for you which is called github pages.
 You basically set up a repository and you can use git to pull, push, commit, branch and merge to get your files into that repository and Github takes care of serving those files.

-Static files? isn't that something that we use 20 years ago??
+Static files? isn't that something that we used 20 years ago??

 Well yes, but we have much better tooling these days to make it look like a dynamically generated website.
 Jekyll is such a tool.
-It uses tool like:

-- Liquid to generate your HTML files
-- SASS to compile your css files
-- Markdown to create articles

-On top of that it comes with a local webserver and file watcher to kick off the tooling to generate the entire website for you.

-So when I want to create a new blog post, I only have to create a markdown file, put it in the correct folder (_posts) with some predefined values and a new article will apear on my website.

-I only have to commit this file and push it to my github pages repository and after a minute or so the article will also be available online.
+It is a static website generator which uses conventions and tools like Liquid, SASS and markdown to generate your website.

 **Installation**

 ***Setting up Github pages***

-***Getting a template***
+There are two ways to setup github pages:
+You can create a repository and name it: username.github.io, go to the settings of the repo and use the site generator where you can pick some nice themes and generate articles.

+or you can browse the internet for more templates ([this is a nice one](http://jekyllthemes.org)) go to the authors github page, fork the repo, rename it to username.github.io and clone it locally to start creating articles or make some adjustments in the theme.
+I did the latter.

 ***Installing Jekyll***
+So now you have a clone of the theme on your local drive, we now have to install Jekyll to generate the site and some articles.

+Jekyll comes as a ruby gem/package and therefore we have to install ruby and the ruby devkit.
+For installation guidance for your OS go to [here](https://www.ruby-lang.org/en/documentation/installation/)

+install Jekyll:

+{% highlight c %}

+gem install jekyll

+{% endhighlight %}

+For a more complete Jekyll Guidance go to the [documentation](http://jekyllrb.com/docs/installation/)

+browse to your cloned github pages repo and type:

+{% highlight c %}

+jekyll serve --watch

+{% endhighlight %}

+This will:

+- Generate a folder with the name "_site" in the which will contain your complete compiled website
+- Start up a webserver running on port 4000 (default), where you can access your website.
+- Watch for changes and regenerate the _site folder again when a file change occurs, this is partically handy when you are making changes and you want to see them immediately when you refresh you browser.

 **Creating a post**

+So when I want to create a new blog post, I only have to create a markdown file, put it in the _posts with and a new article will apear on my website.

+I only have to commit this file and push it to my github pages repository and after a minute or so the article will also be available online.

 **Customizations**

 **links**